-This information is designed to help you if:- You are leaving school and want to keep playing netball;- You have just moved to Wellington and want to play netball;- You are returning to netball after a break;- You want to get into coaching/managing/umpiring/officiating a team
+This information is designed to help you if:- You are leaving school and want to keep playing netball;- You have just moved to Wellington and want to play netball;- You are returning to netball after a break;- You want to get into coaching, managing, umpiring, bench officiating or becoming a coach developer

 We have a number of playing options available for serious premier to potential representative players to the more social player.